rktjmp/hotpot.nvim/WRITING-PLUGINS.md

 # Writing Neovim Plugins in Fennel with Hotpot

+!
+This is out of date at the moment, see colocation in the cookbook.

 Writing a Neovim plugin with Hotpot is not much different to writing a regular lua plugin.